har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 # Usage

 ## Power On
-To power on, press the PWR button and hold (~1 second) until you see the power LED turn on.
+To power on, press the `PWR` button and hold (~1 second) until you see the power/bluetooth LED turn on.
 Release.

-If Bluetooth transmission is disabled, the power LED will stay on.
+If Bluetooth transmission is disabled, the power/bluetooth LED will stay on.

-If Bluetooth transmission is enabled, the power LED will start blinking once every 2 seconds after transmission starts.
+If Bluetooth transmission is enabled, the power/bluetooth LED will start blinking once every 2 seconds after transmission starts.

 ## Power Off
-To power off, press the PWR button and hold (~2 seconds) until you hear a confirmation audio tone.
-If the power LED was on, it will turn off as well.
+To power off, press the `PWR` button and hold (~2 seconds) until you hear a confirmation audio tone.
+If the power/bluetooth LED was on, it will turn off as well.
 Release.

-## Audio mute
+## Audio Mute
-When the audio has finished initialization and is providing vario audio feedback, a brief press of the PCCA button  will toggle the audio on / off.
+When the vario has finished initialization and is providing vario audio feedback, a brief press of the `PCCA` button  will toggle the audio on / off.

 This is convenient if you have set the zero-tone threshold to a negative value or close to zero and don't want the distraction of a beeping vario while you are hooked in to the glider and waiting to launch.